H-2A Employee Frequently Asked Questions (FAQs)

 • An Agency in an H-2A candidate’s home country may feel it was just a case of “tough luck” if the position does not work out, or they might tell a placed H-2A employee the position did not work out because the employee was not good enough, an employee did not try hard enough, or that the employee is the problem, not the agency or the employer.

-If you’re interested in a career in the U.S. agriculture industry, then contact one of our trusted recruiters in your home country.
-Our recruiters will verify your skills and vet your experience to put you in the best position to succeed.
+If you’re interested in a career in the U.S. agriculture industry, our recruiters will verify your skills and vet your experience to put you in the best position to succeed.
 If you don’t have any agricultural experience but are still interested in coming to America on an H-2A work visa, our network of recruiters is prepared to help you as well.
+If you’re interested in improving your ability to find a farm job in the U.S., look at the extensive training, specifically designed for H-2A workers, from USA Truck Labor.